 We are mindful that children are kept safe from terrorist and extremist material when accessing the internet in schools.
 All schools in the County have Smoothwall filtering and monitoring systems in place for this and other potentially risky content.
-It is wise for a Designated Safeguarding Lead to review these records regularly to see whether it links up with other safeguarding concerns about particular individuals.
-Online safety is continually emphasised in line with Annex D of Keeping Children Safe in Education, September 2022 and DfE 'Teaching Online Safety in Schools', June 2019.
+Our named member of SLT who is a Designated/Deputy Safeguarding Lead will review these records regularly to see whether it links up with other safeguarding concerns about particular individuals.
+Online safety is continually emphasised in line with of Keeping Children Safe in Education, September 2023 and DfE 'Teaching Online Safety in Schools', January 2023.
+Teaching online safety in schools - GOV.UK (www.gov.uk)